oneapi-src/oneAPI-samples/DirectProgramming/C++/StructuredGrids/iso3dfd_omp_offload/README.md

 $ make -j
 ```

-> Note: by default, executable is build with default baseline version.
+> Note: by default, the executable is built with the default baseline version.
 You can build the kernel with optimized versions with the following:
 ```
 cmake -DUSE_OPT1=1 ..
 make -j